Eric Thompson is on the go, in more ways than one.

 “‘Handicap’ just means you work harder, not that you're dis-abled.
 The adventure rolls on.”

-About the Author: Sarah is a Wyoming native, recent Wilderness First Responder graduate, and Marketing Coordinator for the NOLS Wilderness Medicine Institute.
+About the Author: Sarah is a Wyoming native, recent Wilderness First Responder graduate, and Marketing Coordinator for the NOLS Wilderness Medicine.
 When she’s offline she enjoys running, singing and playing guitar, and playing in the mountains.